alexisduque/iot-tensorflow-lite/README.md

 ## Slides

-Slides with instruction are available on [speakerdeck](https://speakerdeck.com/alexisduque/make-your-iot-even-smarter-with-tensorflow-lite-to-design-the-future-of-vertical-farming) or [in this repo](./slides/slides.pdf)
+Slides with instruction are available on [speakerdeck](https://speakerdeck.com/alexisduque/make-your-iot-even-smarter-with-tensorflow-lite-to-design-the-future-of-vertical-farming) or [in this repo](./slides)

+The slides presented at DevoxxMA can be found [there:](https://speakerdeck.com/alexisduque/rendre-son-iot-encore-plus-intelligent-avec-tensorflow-lite)

 ## Setup your environnement